East Washington police chief pleads guilty to extortion

 "It's a public corruption case involving a person in a position of high public trust who said he was the best cop money could buy," said U.S. Attorney David J. Hickton after the plea hearing.

 The maximum penalty for each of three counts of extortion is 20 years in prison, but federal sentences for first-time offenders are usually much shorter than the maximums.
 Mr. Hickton said he will push for "a stiff sentence."

 "I'm still shocked by what I heard today," said East Washington solicitor Dennis Makel.
 "We're going to take steps at this time to terminate his employment."

-The borough had previously said that Chief Solomon was terminated, but Mr. Makel said he was actually on unpaid suspension for about 14 months.
+The borough had previously said that Mr. Solomon was terminated, but Mr. Makel said he was actually on unpaid suspension.

-In 25 hours of secretly recorded conversations, Mr. Solomon made comments about his plans to kill the ex-girlfriend, and suggested that someone should kill a borough councilman, FBI agents have said.
+In tape recorded conversations, Mr. Solomon made comments about his plans to kill an ex-girlfriend and his hopes that someone would kill a borough councilman, FBI agents have said.

-Some of the charges against Mr. Johnson relate to sales of guns to Frank G. Archambault, 64, of West Alexander, who pleaded guilty Thursday to being a felon in possession of firearms.
-He is also to be sentenced May 3.
+Some of the charges against Mr. Johnson relate to sales of guns to Frank G. Archambault, 64, of West Alexander, who pleaded guilty yesterday to being a felon in possession of firearms.
+He is to be sentenced May 3.

 The cases have also featured unusual relationships.
 Mr. Johnson had at some point lived with Mr. Solomon's ex-wife.
 Nonetheless, the chief turned to Mr. Johnson to put a scare into his girlfriend, leading to a drive-by shooting of a parked car, investigators have said.